zaidalyafeai/holy-edge/README.md

 VGG base model available [here](https://github.com/machrisaa/tensorflow-vgg) is used for producing multi-level features.
 The model is modified according with Section (3.) of the [paper](https://arxiv.org/pdf/1504.06375.pdf).
 Deconvolution layers are set with [tf.nn.conv2d_transpose](https://www.tensorflow.org/api_docs/python/tf/nn/conv2d_transpose).
 The model uses single deconvolution layer in each side layers.
 Another implementation uses [stacked](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/HED/hed.py#L35) bilinear deconvolution layers.
 In this implementation the upsampling parameters are learned while finetuning of the model.
 Pre-trained weights for [VGG-16](https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM) are hosted with [git-lfs](https://github.com/harsimrat-eyeem/holy-edge/blob/master/hed/models/vgg16.npy) in this repo.

 ## Training
+If you want to run predictions on pre-trained HED model, skip this and go to `Testing with pre-trained model`

 Launch training
 ```
 export OMP_NUM_THREADS=1